The Camel Saloon invites original and previously unpublished poetry.

 (6) Pithy thoughts or aphorisms of a few lines masquerading as a poem.

-On poems about the 1960s, the War in Vietnam, and all related events, the Saloon prefers to let the dead rest in peace, and for the ghosts to speak for themselves.
+On poems about the 1960s, the War in Vietnam, and all related personages and events, the Saloon prefers to let the dead rest in peace, and for the ghosts to speak for themselves.

 No self-pity.
 No whining.